statamic/docs/content/collections/docs/assets.md

 ---
+id: 7277432d-bb25-458a-a3a2-a72976b44ad5
+blueprint: page
 title: Assets
-intro: >
- Assets are files managed by Statamic contained in specific directories.
-They can be images, videos, PDFs, giant text documents containing video game walk-throughs, or literally any other type of file.
-Each asset can have fields and content attached to them, just like entries.
+intro: 'Assets are files managed by Statamic and made available to your writers and developers with tags and fieldtypes.
+They can be images, videos, PDFs, or any other type of file.
+Asset can have fields and content attached to them, just like entries, making them very powerful.'
 template: page
+related_entries:
+  - 5b748a3f-be0e-41c1-8877-73f6b7ee1d0a
+  - b70a3d9a-6605-446e-b278-de99ba561fe0
-id: 7277432d-bb25-458a-a3a2-a72976b44ad5
+  - 7277432d-bb25-458a-a3a2-a72976b44ad5
-stage: 3
-blueprint: page
+  - 0c30a664-9bc3-4c5e-ad8c-66452b049748
+  - b50310b0-64ae-4ae4-b219-a637ed89e4d7
+  - 458b8203-e330-4d78-9bf5-82aaec8d458b
+  - d0c65546-74f1-4a15-89d5-1562a95ee2c6
+updated_by: 3a60f79d-8381-4def-a970-5df62f0f5d56
+updated_at: 1633025886
 ---
 ## Overview

-Assets most often live in folders on your local server, in an [Amazon S3 bucket](https://aws.amazon.com/s3), or other cloud storage service.
-Each of these defined locations is called a **container**..
+Assets live in directories on your local server, in an [Amazon S3 bucket](https://aws.amazon.com/s3), or other cloud storage services.
+Each defined location is called a **container**..

 Statamic scans the files in each container and caches [meta information](#metadata) (like `width` and `height` for images) on them.
 This cache is used to speed up interactions and response times when working with them on the [frontend](/frontend) of your site.

 ## Asset Browser

-The Control Panel's asset browser gives you a great view on these files.
-You can file, sort, search, move, rename, preview, and — if working with images — even set focal crop points to make dynamically resized images significantly more useful.
+You can explore these files in the Control Panel's asset browser.
+You can file, sort, search, move, rename, preview, and — if working with images — even set focal crop points to make dynamically resized images look their best.

 <figure>
     <img src="/img/assets.png" alt="Assets browser">
-    <figcaption>The asset browser browsin' some assets.</figcaption>
+    <figcaption>Browsing some assets.</figcaption>
 </figure>

 ## Asset Fields